Last Updated on July 27, 2023

 If you’re watching out for allergens, both cookie types contain egg, milk, almonds, and coconut.
 They may contain other tree nuts and peanuts.

-These are made with ingredients including almond flour, erythritol (an artificial sweetener), stevia (a sugar substitute), coconut oil, butter, egg whites, natural vanilla flavor, hydrolyzed collagen, baking soda, xanthan gum, and sea salt.
+These are made with ingredients including almond flour, erythritol (a sugar substitute), stevia (another sugar substitute), coconut oil, butter, egg whites, natural vanilla flavor, hydrolyzed collagen, baking soda, xanthan gum, and sea salt.

 Each package contains about three 7-cookie servings.
 (The cookies are tiny.)